 Conservative businessmen preferred the dark gray, brown, midnight blue or black Homburg over the fedora.
 A rolled brim with grosgrain edging and wide ribbon band with bow gave it a formal stately look.
 The black derby or bowler hat continued to be worn by some traditional men but was mostly abandoned by middle classes.

 Straw hats in the same shape as felt hats were worn in late spring and summer.
-Colors ranged from white, tan to light grey.
+Colors ranged from tan to light grey, ivory or white.
 The Optimo Panama or toyo continued to be favorites with vacationing upper classes.
 The round and flat top boater or sailor hat was a stylish hat for all classes in summer.
-It had a wide band with stripes matching a college, social club or sport club’s colors.
+It had a wide band with stripes matching a college, social club or sports club colors.

 The straw porkpie was the newest straw hat style with a low flat top and snapped down brim all around in the first half of the decade and a wider brim and back snapped up in the later years.
 The trend of a suntan kept many more men out of hats in the summer than in previous years.

 1930s men’s shoes continued in the tradition of the 1920s with classic toe cap Oxfords, two toned Oxfords, and wingtips with brogue detail (tiny holes punched in the leather).
 Black, brown, brown/cream, black/white, and grey/black usually matched men’s suits.
 In summer, white was the preferred shoe to wear with white or grey suits.

 The shape of the toe box started out wide and square until 1935 when it rouned out into a point.
 Wingtips had the sharpest point.
 The trouser crease oxford sported a center seam down the toe also elongated the toe box and counterbalanced wide leg trousers.